Would you rather be exceptional at somthing or well rounded?

 That makes each individual the best judge of what their own strengths and weaknesses are.
 Not the person interviewing you for a performance review, unfortunately.

-Cultivate your strengths, rather than your weaknesses
+Cultivate your strengths rather than weaknesses

 It also means that your strengths are the areas you should focus on improving further.
 Research has clearly shown that our brains grow more synaptic connections, faster, around existing connections.
 This is how we learn and become experts.
 Buckingham uses the example of a tree.
 Learning, he says, is like new buds growing on a branch, rather than new branches growing.